oschrenk/notes/gitolite.markdown

 	fatal: 'gitolite-admin' does not appear to be a git repository
 	fatal: The remote end hung up unexpectedly

 The problem is that gitolite appends the authorized keys to the .`ssh/authorized_keys` file.
-Now if there is a prexisting key without the `command` prefix, it will try to use it, and will fail.
+Now if there is a preexisting key without the `command` prefix, it will try to use it, and will fail.
 Just delete the key without the prefix.

 ### Restrict read access on per-branch basis ###

 On 07.06.2011, 16:28 Sitaram Chamarty wrote:
 > You can't do it with gitolite.
 At one time I thought I found a clever